 - Injury-related — how the service relates to the injury sustained in the motor accident (for example, the need for an X-ray is due to the participant’s motor accident injury, not due to another injury/condition they already had before the accident, unless there is evidence it has been made worse by the accident).

 There are certain things we can’t pay for.
-Please refer to our ‘reasonable and necessary’ information sheet for further details.
+Please refer to our ‘reasonable and necessary’ information sheet (below) for further details.